- Module code: IMJ7004

 4. Why did people in village X receive inadequate health care?

 You will now see that when constructed properly along these lines, your Research Questions can provide the structure for your Research Proposal.
 The Proposal (1500 words each) is an integral part of the project form, and is to be written like an academic essay, along the lines you did for AdRes, which means it has to be properly structured and referenced using the author:date system.
 In the Proposal you deal with the context of your story, and the research data that will inform your understanding of the issues in your story.
-It does not contain any production or practice-related issues, which are dealt with in other sections of the form.
-The Research Abstract is and edited version of the 1,500 word proposal, and requires you to focus on the overall themes of your project in a shorter version.
+It does not contain any production or practice-related issues, which are dealt with in your Production Brief.

 - Your work must be original.
 Any plagiarism or patch-writing will be warned and panelized.